Skip to Content

 How many types of hummingbirds live in the USA and Canada?
 More than most people realize!
 While most folks east of the Rockies only see the Ruby-throated Hummingbird, 15 additional species also occur!

-Most are common, while two species, The White-eared Hummingbird and the Berylline Hummingbird, are rare breeders.
+Most are common, while two species, the White-eared Hummingbird and the Berylline Hummingbird, are rare breeders.
 Amazingly, six more hummingbird species also occur as rare vagrants!

 Hummingbirds definitely live in the fast lane.
 Most breed when certain flowers are in bloom, they have very high metabolisms, and only live for around five years.